-It’s 2019 and yet Java has the largest developer community across the world, and it always considered as the most useful programming language.
-There are more than 9 million Java Developers who are contributing their skills and knowledge to its further development.
-The java Frameworks have given the race to reach Java to height, with its framework developer does not need to create a complete web and mobile application from scratch.
+It’s 2020 and yet Java has the largest developer community across the world and is always considered as the most useful programming language.
+There are more than 9 million Java developers who are contributing their skills and knowledge to its further development.
+The Java Frameworks have given the race to reach Java to height, with its framework developer does not need to create a complete web and mobile application from scratch.

 What are Web Frameworks?

-Java has its own frameworks and by Java Frameworks means they only accept Java code and syntax.
-Frameworks are used to create web and mobile application, so do Java Frameworks and most of its frameworks used at back-end web development.
+Java has its own frameworks and by Java, Frameworks means they only accept Java code and syntax.
+Frameworks are used to create web and mobile applications, so do Java Frameworks and most of its frameworks used at back-end web development.
 Here in this article, we will discuss some of the most popular Java Frameworks.

 It is an Open source Java Web Application framework released back in 2004 and probably one of the oldest Java frameworks.
 JSF is developed by Oracle (the owner of Java), and it is designed to build an interface between the user and web application (Java Based).

 JSF is based on MVC (Model-View-Controller) architecture and has component-based architecture.
 It is released a long time ago so by now it has a large and active community.
 It is considered as the powerful Java Framework but its execution speed is not that much fast and it uses complex java syntax which makes it difficult to learn, that’s why beginners always have a second thought about whether to learn this framework or not.

 - It is developed and maintained by Oracle

 - Connect user component to the data source

 - Event Handlers on the server-side.